Religious freedom from birth in Egypt

 By Khaled Diab

-Unlike eye colour and skin tone, is not hereditary.
+Unlike eye colour and skin tone, religion is not hereditary.
 This reality must be reflected in Egyptian documents and personal status laws.

 Monday 29 July 2013